EAMS Onboarding for MAHs (Access, Teams, Workflows, and Day-to-Day Setup)

 - Evidence list (photos, logs, screenshots)

-A recurring onboarding issue arises when users are created but not assigned to teams with the appropriate market scope, resulting in users not seeing the alerts.
+A recurring onboarding issue arises when users are created but not assigned to teams with the appropriate market scope -- resulting in alerts that are effectively invisible to the people who should act on them.

 Operational impact: